Last updated April 2020

 17. FRIENDSHIP OF THE FEDERATION Friendship of The Morris Federation may be bestowed on any individual or organisation by a majority vote taken at an Annual General Meeting, provided the nomination for such status reaches the Secretary not later than 5 weeks before the meeting, for inclusion on the final agenda.
 A nomination may be made by any Group, Individual or Honorary Life Member and must be seconded by at least 5 other such members prior to its submission.

 Resolutions of The Morris Federation

-Over the years, various resolutions have been made at Morris Federation Annual General Meetings.
-Some of these, unlike constitutional changes for example, cannot be dealt with immediately and then just filed away.
-By their very nature, they need to be brought to the attention of and continually kept in mind by the members of the Federation.
+Over the years, various resolutions have been made at The Morris Federation’s Annual General Meetings.
+Some of these, unlike constitutional changes, for example, cannot be dealt with immediately and then just filed away.
+By their very nature, they need to be brought to the attention of and continually kept in mind by the members of The Morris Federation.

 The list of such resolutions, given below, will be added to when necessary, each fresh list being circulated to all members.

-An objective of the Federation shall be to improve the standards of dancing by its members and the Committee should investigate ways and means of encouraging this objective.
+An objective of The Morris Federation shall be to improve the standards of dancing by its members and the Committee should investigate ways and means of encouraging this objective.

 Sides attending the AGM Weekend shall be required to ensure in advance that they have a musician to play for them in any public display they wish to participate during the course of that weekend.
 Also, no musician is to play for a side unless invited to do so by that particular side.